El Salvador: Retrial for woman accused of abortion | DW | 16.07.2019

 A young Salvadoran woman who says she gave birth to a stillborn at home returned to court on Monday to face allegations that she aborted the baby.

-Evelyn Hernandez has already served 33 months of a 30-year aggravated murder sentence, but the Supreme Court in February annulled the ruling and ordered a retrial.
+Evelyn Hernandez has already served 33 months of a 30-year aggravated murder sentence, however, the Supreme Court in February annulled the ruling and ordered a retrial.

 Abortion crimes carry hefty jail sentences in El Salvador, where women who suffer pregnancy complications and miscarriages are often accused of killing the fetus.